BenEmm/PortfolioWebsite/blog/docs/posts/homelab.md

 In addition to keeping these computers out of landfill, I picked something that was low power.
 These HP Mini PC's idle at <7w, meaning to run these things all year should cost me less than £20.
 Combine that with the solar panels on my roof and this entire project runs itself from the power of the sun and nothing had to be *specifically* manufactured to make it happen, every component is reused and the power supplied renewable.

 ![Solar Panels](https://www.moneysavingexpert.com/content/dam/shutterstock_1988665238%20(1).jpg "Solar Panels")

+## Moving Forwards ##
+I plan on keeping this category alive and writing up what I got up to with my HomeLab.
+Hopefully it'll be useful to anyone that is interested in this kind of thing and at the very least it'll be good documentation for me when I inevitably break something!